holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/skills_assesment.md

 0. Create a function that takes a single number as input and returns a boolean of whether it is a prime or not.
 1. Create a function that takes a single word (string) as input and returns a boolean of whether it is a palindrome or not.
-Create at least four unit tests.
+Create at least three unit tests.
 2. Create a function that takes two lists of integers as input and returns a single list that is the "intersection" of the two lists.
-Create at least four unit tests.
+Create at least three unit tests.
 3. Create a function that takes two **sorted** lists of integers as inputs and returns a single, combined **sorted** list.
-Create at least four unit tests.
+Create at least three unit tests.
    Do **not** use any outside helper functions (e.g., `sort()`).
 4. Create a function that takes a single list of integers as input and returns a list of pairs of all the numbers that were "next to each other".
 For
    example: `[1, 5, 6] -> [(1, 5), (5, 6)]`.
-Create at least four unit tests.
+Create at least three unit tests.
 5. Create a function that takes two strings as inputs and returns a boolean of whether they are anagrams.
-Write enough unit tests such that you have 100% line coverage.
+Create at least three unit tests.
 6. Crate a function that takes a single string as an input and returns the score of the given string in a Scrabble game.
-Write enough unit tests such that you have 100% line coverage.
+Create at least three unit tests.
 7. Implement a basic linked list data structure with functions for `insert()`, `delete()`, and `contains()`.
 Write enough unit tests such that you have 100% line coverage.